ItsRoyScott/Lite/README.md

 ## Global Event System

 What is an event?
-Sometimes it's useful for systems to interact each other without having direct access to each other.
+Sometimes it's useful for systems to interact  with each other without having to directly access another.
 Consider keyboard input which requires messages from the window with WM_KEYDOWN messages.
 The input class could listen for an event invoked by the window when it receives a new message.

 Usually it's useful to have an event *payload* so events can pass data around.
 Here is an example of an event payload which depends on [variants](#rolling-your-own-variant):